 - Camera or smartphone: Santorini is a picturesque island with stunning views and photo opportunities around every corner.
 Don’t forget to bring a camera or smartphone to capture these moments and create lasting memories.

-By being prepared and bringing the right items, you can make the most of your visit and enjoy all that this beautiful island has to offer.
+By being prepared and bringing the right items, you can make the most of your visit and enjoy all this beautiful island offers.

 The best souvenirs to bring home from Santorini

 Santorini is known for its unique and beautiful souvenirs, and there are many options for travelers to bring back a piece of the island with them.
 Here are some of the best and most popular souvenir items travelers can bring back from Santorini and where to buy them:

 - Handmade ceramics: Santorini has a long history of pottery-making, and the island’s volcanic soil creates unique and beautiful ceramics.
 You can find handmade ceramics such as vases, plates, and bowls in many shops and studios around the island.